How does business interruption insurance work?

 Is business interruption insurance a legal requirement?

-No, business interruption insurance isn’t required by law, but you should consider arranging cover if a sudden closure of a premises or a break in your supply chain would cause your business to stop trading temporarily.
+No, business interruption insurance isn’t required by law, but you should consider arranging cover if a sudden closure of premises or a break in your supply chain would cause your business to stop trading temporarily.

 And even if you could get by financially for a few weeks, you might need to factor in a loss of trade if your customers have to go elsewhere and don’t come back.
 In this instance, your business interruption insurance might give you a little more breathing space while you get back on your feet after a closure.